 Initiative raises awareness of the younger generation towards environmental protection and biodiversity conservation

-REN - Redes Energéticas Nacionais carries on its activities this week as part of the 'Heróis de toda a espécie' programme, visiting elementary schools of Estremoz and Évora, where, with the support of Quercus, it will strive to raise awareness of the younger generation towards the importance of protecting biodiversity, preserving Portuguese forests and conserving animal and vegetable species that are either endangered or on the verge of extinction.
+REN - Redes Energéticas Nacionais begins a series of activities this week as part of the 'Heróis de toda a espécie' programme, visiting elementary schools of Famalicão, Fafe and Trofa counties, where, with the support of Quercus, it will strive to raise awareness of the younger generation towards the importance of protecting biodiversity, preserving Portuguese forests and conserving animal and vegetable species that are either endangered or on the verge of extinction.

 Supported by the Institute for Nature Conservation and Forests (ICNF) and the Directorate-General of Education, the 'Heróis de toda a espécie' programme is aimed at pupils of years three and four (9 and 10 year olds) of the 1st stage of basic education.
 It seeks to make them real ambassadors of the importance of biodiversity.
 This programme, designed to complement the school curricula, will use an interactive and dynamic approach in promoting environmental awareness and encouraging a sense of responsibility among the younger generation.

-Theatre, games and tree planting will be the focus of these activities involving around 200 pupils that will take place on the 4th of May at 9h30m at Mata Elementary School, in Estremoz, and at 14h30 at the Horta das Figueiras Elementary School, in Évora.
+Theatre, games and tree planting will be the focus of these activities involving around 200 pupils at the Castelões Social Centre, in Vila Nova de Famalicão, at 9:30 a.m. of April 20th, and at 3 p.m. at the Estação Elementary School, in Trofa.
+On April 21st, at 9:30 a.m., 'Heróis de Toda a Espécie' will be at the Montelongo Educational Centre, in Fafe.
 The activities will also include a presentation about animal and plant species.

 For this edition of the programme, REN has chosen to highlight the Bonelli's eagle, the black stork, the Iberian wolf, the cork oak, the holly tree and the strawberry tree, which will play a featured role in all the activities being undertaken.
 New animal and vegetable species will be added in the future.